Fusion 360 provides integrated CAD/CAM that allows users to quickly set up jobs and perform efficient 2.5 and 3-axis milling operations.

 Fusion 360 and Machining

 The integrated, cloud-based Fusion 360 platform provides various tools for engineers and designers in any manufacturing setting.
 Fusion 360 has a variety of extensions that you can purchase to unlock more advanced capabilities.
-Extensions are a flexible and financially feasible option for extending Fusion 360’s capabilities.
-Some extensions add to existing programs, while others allow unlimited actions without spending cloud credits.
+Extensions are a flexible and financially feasible option for extending Fusion 360 capabilities.

 The Fusion 360 Machining Extension, for example, contains features like additional controls for tool orientation, part alignment, hole recognition, and much more.

 When it comes to 2.5 and 3-axis machining, Fusion 360 allows designers to rough parts efficiently with adaptive clearing — a proprietary algorithm that maintains a constant load on the tool with a constant engagement angle — enabling deeper, faster, and evenly distributed cuts along the whole flute length.
 Fusion 360 also provides a complete 2D and 3D suite that allows finishing operations as needed.

 Intuitive controls across all operations eliminate complex menus and create a comfortable user interface.
 Fusion 360 is built on a 64-bit, multi-core engine, which enables smooth multitasking performance.
 Power users can benefit from Fusion 360, as it supports REST machining, form tools, intelligent parameters, and an unlimited number of machining templates.

 In addition, Fusion 360 also includes a dynamic stock simulation to verify tool paths before posting them, generates setup sheets, and communicates effectively with machine operators to reduce the chance of setup errors.
 You can also add the Machining Extension for multi-axis capabilities for increased complexity.